NodeZA/widget-cms/README.md

 ### What is Widget-CMS?

 `Widget-CMS` is a framework for building Node.js applications that use SQL databases.
-Under the hood it uses Bookshelf.js to connect to the database and supports the following databases: Postgres, MySQL, MARIADB, and SQLite. `Widget-CMS` follows a MVC-like architecture and is built around the following concepts - `Models`, `Collections`, `Controllers`, `Routes`, `Plugins`, and `Widgets`.
+Under the hood it uses Bookshelf.js to connect to the database and supports the following databases: Postgres, MySQL, MariaDB, and SQLite. `Widget-CMS` follows a MVC-like architecture and is built around the following concepts - `Models`, `Collections`, `Controllers`, `Routes`, `Plugins`, and `Widgets`.

 ### How it works